Quansight-Labs/ndindex/docs/indices/slices.md

 **The best way to think about omitted entries is just like that, as omitted entries.** That is, for a slice like `a[:i]`, think of it as the `start` being omitted, and `stop` equal to `i`.
 Conversely, `a[i:]` has the `start` as `i` and the `stop` omitted.
-The wrong way to think about these is as a colon being before or after the index `i`.
+The *wrong way* to think about these is as a colon being before or after the index `i`.
 Thinking about it this way will only lead to confusion, because you won't be thinking about `start` and `stop`, but rather trying to remember some rule based on where a colon is.
-But the colons in a slice are not indicators, they are separators.
+But the colons in a slice are not *indicators*; they are *separators*.

 As to the semantic meaning of omitted entries, the easiest one is the `step`.

 > **If the `step` is omitted, it always defaults to `1`.**

 If the `step` is omitted the second colon can also be omitted.
-That is to say, the following are completely equivalent:
+That is to say, the following are all completely equivalent:

 ```py
 a[i:j:1]